Welcome to Embedded Wizard

 Embedded Wizard is a bundle of two parts: Embedded Wizard Studio to develop GUI applications on your Windows PC and a dedicated Platform Package which acts as an abstraction layer to the used chip, graphical subsystem and operating system (if any) of your embedded system.

-Embedded Wizard is available in three different editions:
+Embedded Wizard Studio is available in two different editions:

-★Evaluation Edition - to get familiar with the technology and to evaluate on different target systems.
-All features are available, only the complexity of your GUI application is limited.
-Depending on the target system, an additional watermark logo may appear on the screen.
+Embedded Wizard Studio Free - Intended to get familiar with the technology and to evaluate it on different target systems.
+It can be used for production if you are creating small GUI projects.
+All features are available within this edition, only the complexity of your GUI application is limited.
+Please register on our website to download Embedded Wizard Studio Free.